reedv/ICS432-HW/hw4/README.txt

 }

 Answer #1:
-	The problem is that the isEmpty() and isFull() checks have to be placed by the user, outside of the critical sections of the other accessing operations.
+	The conditionals are _outside_ of the CS: The problem is that the isEmpty() and isFull() checks have to be placed by the user, _outside of the critical sections_ of the other accessing operations.
 Suppose we have a program where we only push(s, v) if(isFull(s)) and only pop(s) if(isEmpty(s)).
 Also suppose we have two threads t1 and t2 acting on a stack s:
 		* say we start with stack s having one element
 		* t1 runs the line "if(isEmpty(s))" which leads to a call to pop(s)
 		* OS then context switches to t2 (before t1 can call pop(s))